Kumeyaay: Economy and communication

 The Ipai-Tipai Kumeyaay traded with the Kamia Kumeyaay to obtain obsidian from an area south of the Salton Sea.
 Within the Tipai-Ipai, the coastal Kumeyaay traded salt, seaweed, and abalone shells for acorns, agave, mesquite beans, and gourds from the mountain Kumeyaay.
 They also traded along the Pacific coast to obtain Olivella shell beads from the Chumash, as well as tribes along the Gulf of California and in the American Southwest as far east as to trade with the Zuni.
 Granite was also plentiful in Kumeyaay lands, which was used to trade for pestles, steatite, eagle feathers, and colored minerals for paint.

 The Kumeyaay's maritime economy relied on shell fishing, and they built fishing boats, either balsa rafts made of reeds or dugout canoes.
 To support their maritime economy, they manufactured fishing spears, hooks, and nets made of agave fiber.

 Upon Spanish arrival, woven baskets were highly prized by the Europeans, as these baskets were so well made that they could hold water and it was possible to cook food with these baskets in an open fire.
 The strong demand for Californian woven baskets in Mexican and European markets strengthened the basket weaving economy among the Kumeyaay.

 The Kumeyaay had a system of trail runners who carried messages and announcements between bands, which notified the presence of the Spaniards prior to Cabrillo's arrival in San Diego.

 Weaponry

-The Kumeyaay were skilled in archery in order to hunt prey.
-Their arrows were made of wood, reeds, or cane, as well as chamise or greasewood plant for larger animals.
+The Kumeyaay used archery in order to hunt prey.
+The arrows were made of wood, reeds, or cane, as well as chamise or greasewood plant for larger animals.
 Bows were made of mesquite or ash, as well as animal hides.
 They also equipped with throwing sticks better known as rabbit sticks, which were used to knock out small animals and were sometimes used in war.